inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 All patients who have been on an epidural in the last four hours need to have their level of motor block, also called the Bromage Score assessed 2 hourly in day and 4 hourly in the day.
 There will be an additional floorplan button added to the pain floor plan entitled 'Motor Block Assessment'

+ELIGIBILITY

+All patients on an epidural
-Patients with epidurals will be highlighted
+Patients with epidurals to be visualy denoted highlighted.
+Others are not included in the calculation

-All patients who are not on epidurals will be greyed out or otherwise depicted as not on epidural.
 ## Primary Label Assessment of Motor Block/Bromage Score Label

 1. If either the latest 'Assessment of Motor Block Lt leg' or 'Assessment of Motor Block Rt leg assessment' entry is  0 or 1, label patient as 'bromage score = 0 or 1'; GREEN